Buffalo vs. Bowling Green NCAA Football Odds, Plays and Insights | October 30, 2021

 Buffalo Stats and Trends

-- Buffalo's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Buffalo's games this year have hit the over two times in seven opportunities (28.6%).

-- Buffalo is 1-2 against the spread and 3-1 overall this season when the team records more than 28.9 points.
+- Buffalo is 1-2 against the spread and 3-1 overall in games when it puts up more than 28.9 points.

-- In games that Buffalo churns out over 360.1 yards, the team is 2-2 against the spread and 3-2 overall.
+- Buffalo is 2-2 against the spread and 3-2 overall when the team totals more than 360.1 yards.

-- This year, the Bulls have eight turnovers, four fewer than the Falcons have takeaways (12).
+- The Bulls have turned the ball over eight times this season, four fewer than the Falcons have forced (12).

 - Find the latest spread and moneyline odds for Buffalo at SISportsbook.